Keykeeper17/Keykeeper17/README.md

 - 🔭 I have a passion and hobby in game development and my current focus is working with the **Godot** engine.

-- 🌱 New topics I’m currently learning about are in Full Stack Development such as **React, Node.js, Tailwind CSS, MongoDB and everything else I can.**
+- 🌱 New topics I’m currently learning about are in RPA, microcomputers, AI such as **VB.NET, C#, GDScript, Python, C++, MongoDB and everything else I can.**

 <!--
 <h3 align="left">Connect with me:</h3>